Josuto/monguito/README.md

 This is a pretty cumbersome procedure to follow. `monguito` includes `runInTransaction`, a function that removes this procedural boilerplate and lets you focus on defining your transactional operations.
 This function receives a `callback` function representing your custom transactional operation and some transactional `options` parameter.
 You can use this parameter to specify a MongoDB `connection` to create a new transaction session from, or a reference to a transaction `session`, useful when you want to run your custom operation within an already existent session.

-As an example of a custom transactional operation, you may see an overriden version of `deleteAll` that performs soft deletion of entities [here](examples/nestjs-mongoose-book-manager/README.md/#book-repository).
+You may check a soft deletion-based version of `deleteAll` [here](examples/nestjs-mongoose-book-manager/README.md/#book-repository) as a custom atomic operation implementation example.

 # Comparison to other Alternatives